ntutic/json_scrapy/docs/topics/settings.rst

 desired asyncio event loop class.
 If the setting is set to ``None`` the default asyncio event loop will be used.

-If you are installing the asyncio reactor manually using the :func:`~scrapy.utils.reactor.install_reactor` function, you can use the ``event_loop_path`` parameter to indicate the import path of the event loop class to be used.
+If you are installing the asyncio reactor manually using the :func:`~jscrapy.utils.reactor.install_reactor` function, you can use the ``event_loop_path`` parameter to indicate the import path of the event loop class to be used.